songster-sa/aws-developer-associate-notes/readme.md

     - scan - scan entire table - return all fields by default
         - do many small scans for performance improvement
         - projection - when scan returns only few fields
+- **performance improvements**
+    - small parallel scans
+    - small page size (more queries but faster with no time outs)
 - **query is more efficient in general**
 - **BatchGetItem API for more efficient queries on large items**
 - **Provisioned throughput**
-    - RCU - read throughput - 4KB reads - 2 for eventually consistent
+    - RCU - read throughput - 4KB reads - 2 for eventually consistent (so divide by 2)
+        - 5kb/4kb = 1.2 = considered as 2 not 1 (whole number) ??
     - WCU - write throughput - 1KB write
     - error when throughput exceeds - 400 - ProvisionedThroughputExceededException
 - **DAX - Dynamo Acceleration - highly available, in-memory cache, only write through**